Historical Imperial and Royal Titles (chronological order)

-The Ghassanid titles are “Malik”, the Arabic equivalent of “King”, “Amir” the Arabic equivalent of “Prince” and “Sheikh”.
-In the specific case of the El Chemor family - the lawful heir of the Ghassanid Royal titles - the title "Sheikh" it’s related to a sovereign ruler (Al-Akoura and Zghartha-Zawyie from the 13th until the 18th century) hence, it’s also the equivalent of “Prince”.
-See the examples of Dubai, Abu Dhabi, Bahrain, Qatar, Kuwait, etc. where all the princes belonging to the ruling family are “sheikhs”.
-Understand the title "Sheikh" in Lebanon HERE
+The Ghassanid titles are “Malik,” the Arabic equivalent of “King,” “Amir,” the Arabic equivalent of “Prince,” and “Sheikh.”
+In the specific case of the El Chemor family - the lawful heir of the Ghassanid Royal titles - the title "Sheikh" is related to a sovereign ruler (Al-Akoura and Zghartha-Zawyie from the 13th until the 18th century); hence, it’s also the equivalent of “Prince.”
+See the examples of Dubai, Abu Dhabi, Bahrain, Qatar, Kuwait, etc., where all the princes belonging to the ruling family are “sheiks.”
+Understand the title "Sheikh" in Lebanon HERE.

-There are other kind of lesser “sheikhs” even in Lebanon.
-Those were either elevated by ruling princes or were mere tax collectors of the Ottoman empire.
-The aforementioned don’t apply to the El Chemor princes since it’s documented that they were ruling independently since 1211, almost 80 years before the Ottoman empire was even founded and over 300 years before the first emirate was created with prince Fakhr al-Din I (1516–1544) .
+There were other lesser “sheikhs” even in Lebanon.
+Those were either elevated by ruling princes or were mere tax collectors of the Ottoman Empire.
+The aforementioned doesn’t apply to the El Chemor princes since it’s documented that they were ruling independently since 1211, almost 80 years before the Ottoman Empire was founded and over 300 years before the first emirate was created with Prince Fakhr al-Din I (1516–1544).

 (Click to enlarge)